ExtracTable: Human-in-the-Loop Transformation of Scientific Corpora into Structured Knowledge: Implementation

-The \textbf{second stage} involves processing the corpus with the assistance of an LLM.
-While tools such as \href{https://ollama.com/}{Ollama} offer local access to multiple LLMs, we opted for a cloud-based solution that avoids reliance on local resources.
-We selected the \href{https://mistral.ai/news/mistral-large-2407/}{Mistral-large-2 model}, accessible via Mistral's API and currently free of charge.
-This choice also enables specifying output formats as JSON, improving structure and compatibility with downstream processes.
-The tool prompts the LLM iteratively with separate instructions, including the defined properties by the user (FR8), and the pre-processed text extracted from each PDF in the corpus.
-The pre-processing pipeline begins by extracting raw text from each PDF using \href{https://pypi.org/project/pdfminer/}{pdfminer}.
-To avoid including external or irrelevant material in the prompt, the references section and appendices of each paper are identified and removed.
-Additionally, we apply regex-based heuristics to format and reconstruct the sentences and paragraphs, ensuring proper context is preserved for further processing.
-The generated output (FR9) is displayed to the user using a datagrid (FR11) shown in \secref{fig:datagrid_stage2}.
-This allows users to review, edit, and decide which entries to include in the final CSV file.
-They can also refine the data model and initiate a new extraction process.
-However, previously generated extractions may be altered or lost, as the model reprocesses the data.
+The \textbf{second stage} processes the corpus using an LLM.
+We use the \href{https://mistral.ai/news/mistral-large-2407/}{Mistral-large-2 model}, accessible via Mistral’s API and currently free of charge.
+This model supports JSON-formatted outputs, enhancing structure and compatibility with downstream workflows.
+The tool prompts the LLM iteratively using user-defined properties (FR8) and pre-processed text extracted from each PDF.
+Pre-processing starts with raw text extraction via \href{https://pypi.org/project/pdfminer/}{pdfminer}.
+References and appendices are removed, and regex heuristics clean and reconstruct sentences and paragraphs to preserve context.
+Generated outputs (FR9) are displayed in a datagrid (FR11; see~\secref{fig:datagrid_stage2}), allowing users to review, edit, and select entries for final CSV export.
+Users can also refine the data model and rerun extraction, though previous results may be overwritten.
+An example of prompt and output can be found in the \href{https://gitlab.com/TIBHannover/orkg/ExtracTable/-/blob/main/example.md}{repository}.

-We have begun to integrate entity linking (FR12) into our workflow as a step toward semantic enrichment.
-Following validation, the LLM-generated text is processed for entity extraction using \href{https://labs.tib.eu/falcon/falcon2/}{Falcon 2.0}~\cite{sakor_falcon_2020}, a rule-based system capable of identifying and linking entities to knowledge graphs such as DBpedia~\cite{auer_dbpedia_2007} and Wikidata~\cite{vrandecic_wikidata_2014}.
-At this stage, we use Falcon 2.0 primarily for entity extraction.
-Further steps, such as full entity linking and seamless integration into a KG, are planned for future work to support more machine-readable enrichment of the extracted content.
-Previous work~\cite{John_Scimantify.2025} addressed semantification of tables by aligning entities and structuring content during KG import.
+We have begun integrating entity linking (FR12) as a step toward semantic enrichment.
+At this stage, we use \href{https://labs.tib.eu/falcon/falcon2/}{Falcon 2.0}\cite{sakor_falcon_2020} for entity extraction, identifying relevant concepts in free-text fields.
+Although Falcon already supports linking entities to knowledge graphs such as DBpedia\cite{auer_dbpedia_2007} and Wikidata~\cite{vrandecic_wikidata_2014}, we currently focus on extraction as a first step toward machine-actionability.
+This approach prepares the ground for entity linking and, ultimately, seamless integration with ORKG and other KGs in the future.
+Previous work~\cite{John_Scimantify.2025} examined how knowledge representation evolves across formats and focused on semantically enriching tables by aligning entities and structuring content during KG import.